The Cowherd and the Weaver Girl

-"The Cowherd and the Weaver Girl" originated from people’s worship of natural celestial phenomena, and later developed into the Qiqiao or Qixi Festival since the Han Dynasty.
+The Cowherd and the Weaver Girl originated from people's worship of natural celestial phenomena and later developed into the Qiqiao or Qixi Festival during the Han dynasty.
 It has also been celebrated as the Tanabata festival in Japan and the Chilseok festival in Korea.
-In ancient times, women would make wishes to the stars of Vega and Altair in the sky during the festival, hoping to have a wise mind, dexterous hand (in embroidery and other household tasks), and a good marriage.
+In ancient times, women would make wishes to the stars of Vega and Altair in the sky during the festival, hoping to have a wise mind, a dexterous hand (in embroidery and other household tasks), and a good marriage.

-The story was selected as one of China's Four Great Folktales by the "Folklore Movement" in the 1920s—the others being the Legend of the White Snake, Lady Meng Jiang, and Liang Shanbo and Zhu Yingtai—but Idema (2012) also notes that this term neglects the variations and therefore diversity of the tales, as only a single version was taken as the true version.
+The story was selected as one of China's Four Great Folktales by the "Folklore Movement" in the 1920s —the others being the Legend of the White Snake, Lady Meng Jiang, and Liang Shanbo and Zhu Yingtai.
+Idema (2012) notes that this term neglects the variations and therefore the diversity of the tale, as one single version was taken as the true version.

-The story of The Cowherd and the Weaver Girl and its two main characters are popular in various parts of Asia and elsewhere, with different places adopting different variations.
+The Cowherd and the Weaver Girl and its two main characters remain popular in various parts of Asia and elsewhere, with different places adopting different variations.
 Some historical and cross cultural similarities to other stories have also been observed.
-The story is referenced in various literary and popular culture sources.
+The story is referenced in various literary and popular cultural sources.